 2013: Dr. Monique Giroux (Music), "Music, Power and Relations: Fiddling as Meeting Place between Re-settlers and Indigenous Nations in Manitoba"

 Honourable Mention: Nelson Ferguson (Social Anthropology), "From Coal Pits to Tar Sands: Examining Labour Migration between the Athabasca Oil Sands and the Atlantic Canada Region"

 2012: Dr. Jamie Yard (Social Anthropology), "Working Natures: An Ethnography of Love, Labour and Accumulation on the British Columbia Coast"

 Odessa Prize for the Study of Canada

-The $1000.00 Odessa Prize for The Study of Canada is awarded annually to a fourth-year, undergraduate student who is judged to have written the best essay on a topic related to the study of Canada.
+The $1000.00 Odessa Prize for The Study of Canada was awarded from 2010 to 2015 to a fourth-year, undergraduate student who is judged to have written the best essay on a topic related to the study of Canada.